 The above tables are results of the regression analysis conducted on questions 1, 2, 3, 4 and 5 in the questionnaire.
-The Model summary table reveals that the variation in the dependent variable Poverty Reduction with an R^2 value of 0.78 (78 %) can be explained in the constant Access to Loans/Credit Facilities.
+The Model summary table reveals that the variation in the dependent variable Poverty Reduction with an R2 value of 0.78 (78%) can be explained by the constant Access to Loans/Credit Facilities.

-The Anova table above reveals the assessment of the Statistical Significance of the dependent variable (Poverty Reduction) using the F-value and the P-value in the table to determine the acceptability or rejection of the null hypothesis "There is no significant effect of access to loans and credit facilities on the reduction of poverty in developing countries like Nigeria".
-The F-value returned an F{observed} (1874.748) > F{critical} (3.85) and the P-value returned a P{observed} (0.000) < P{critical} (0.05).
-This indicates that the regression model statistically significantly predicts that Access to loans and credit facilities has an effect on poverty reduction, therefore the null hypothesis stands rejected.
+The ANOVA table above reveals the assessment of statistical significance of the dependent variable (Poverty Reduction) using the F value and the P value in the table to determine the acceptability or rejection of the null hypothesis "There is no significant effect of access to loans and credit facilities on the reduction of poverty in developing countries like Nigeria".
+The F value returned an $F{observed}(1874.748) > F{critical}(3.85)$ and the P value returned a $P{observed}(0.000) < P{critical}(0.05)$.
+This indicates that the regression model statistically significantly predicts that Access to Loans and Credit Facilities influences poverty reduction, therefore the null hypothesis is rejected.

-The Coefficient table above shows the contribution of the constant access to loans and credit facilities to the dependent variable Poverty reduction.
-The study undertakes to compare the contribution of the independent variable Access to loans and credit facilities using the beta coefficient which returned a value of 1.204 (120.4 %) in the unstandardized coefficient.
-This indicates that Access to loans and credit facilities have a positive and statistically significant effect of 120.4 % increase in Poverty reduction in Nigeria.
+The Coefficient table above shows the contribution of the constant Access to Loans and Credit Facilities to the dependent variable Poverty Reduction.
+The study undertakes to compare the contribution of the independent variable Access to Loans and Credit Facilities using the beta coefficient which returned a value of 1.204 (120.4%) in the unstandardized coefficient.
+This indicates that Access to Loans and Credit Facilities has a positive and statistically significant effect of 120.4% increase in Poverty Reduction in Nigeria.